jamespole/cellsites/nz/auk/albert-eden/eden-park.md

 Eden Park is apparently the site of New Zealand's largest Distributed Antennas System (DAS).
 It appears that Spark and Vodafone jointly established the system while 2degrees may have gone have gone with a more traditional approach.
-I've included some links at the end of this page to web pages and documents of interest.
+I've included some links at the end of this page to web pages and documents of interest related to this DAS deployment.

 * **[Entry A](#entry-a)**
 * **[Entry D](#entry-d)**